VahidMujawar/amazon-demo/README.md

 # amazon-demo
-This ia my amazon clone site
+This ia my amazon clone site,
+Using HTML and CSS.